 Popular food tours

-5. It’s affordable
+7. It’s affordable

 For example, one of my favorite things to do is to go out and have a few cocktails in the evening.
-In Norway, I can only justify buying about three drinks whenever I’m out because those three will probably cost me over $50.
+In Norway, I can only justify buying about three drinks whenever I’m out because those three will probably cost me over $60.
 But in Poland, I can actually go out and enjoy myself without constantly looking at prices.

-6. Sights & attractions – Something to do for everyone!
+8. Something to do for everyone

 Poland is massive.
 In fact, it is the 9th largest country in Europe, and with size comes variety.
 As you can probably tell by now, Poland has all bases covered when it comes to historical landmarks, mouthwatering food and the great outdoors.
 But just to make sure I convince you, here are some other great things to see and do: